petazeta/youronlineshop/docs/electron.md

 const myFetch=window.myFuncKey;
 const myReturn=myFetch(data);`

-It seems that Electron is not using ECMASCript for the import statements at server and it could be necesary to change the syntax to CommonJs or using require.
+It seems that Electron is not using ECMASCript for the import statements at server and it could be necesary to change the syntax to CommonJs or using 'require'.
+There are also another alternative https://www.npmjs.com/package/esm

-For mongodb check this document: https://www.mongodb.com/docs/realm/sdk/node/integrations/electron/
+For mongodb check also this document: https://www.mongodb.com/docs/realm/sdk/node/integrations/electron/